vgurianov/uml-sp/docs/case_studies/fractal/fractal.md

 } ,
 ```
 where head is head of linked list.
-We can be define *insertItem()* or *deleteItem()* or other operation unless it do not conflict to `rewrite` operation.
+We can be define *insertItem()* or *deleteItem()* or other operation unless it do not conflict to "rewrite" operation.
 In considered case, it's posible.<br/>
-Infinitely large linked list is an infinitely large element.
-Also, first item of list is an infinitely large element
+Infinitely large linked list is a non-standard element.
+Also, first item of list is a non-standard element
-but item of list tail isn't an infinitely large element.
+but item of list tail isn't a non-standard element.

 ## Verification
 First two a step can calculate to hand.
 In first step, e = 1/3 and n = 3x4 = 12,